1. Scope and Acceptance.

 11. Confidential Information.

-11.1 MKS "Confidential Information" means all information disclosed by or on behalf of MKS pursuant to this Agreement or otherwise obtained or accessed by Supplier in connection with this Agreement or MKS' receipt of Products and Services hereunder, including (i) any and all know-how, samples, schematics, drawings, designs, specifications, manuals, forecasts, other technical, business, financial or trade secret information, and data, including, without limitation, information regarding MKS' customers or such customer's information, (ii) any and all modifications and derivatives of any of the above and (iii) any employee data and/or customer data.
+11.1 MKS "Confidential Information" means all information disclosed by or on behalf of MKS pursuant to this Agreement or otherwise obtained or accessed by Supplier in connection with this Agreement or MKS' receipt of Products and Services hereunder, including, but not limited to, (i) any and all know-how, samples, schematics, drawings, designs, specifications, manuals, forecasts, other technical, business, financial or trade secret information, and data, including, without limitation, information regarding MKS' customers or such customer's information, (ii) any and all modifications and derivatives of any of the above and (iii) any employee data and/or customer data.
 MKS retains sole ownership of all Confidential Information.
 The terms of this Agreement and the existence of a business relationship between MKS and Supplier is also Confidential Information.
 MKS grants to Supplier the right to use the Confidential Information solely for the purpose of providing Products and Services to MKS.
 Supplier shall clearly mark Confidential Information as MKS Confidential.
 Supplier shall use at least that degree of care to protect the confidentiality of the Confidential Information that Supplier uses to protect its own similar information, but in no event shall Supplier use less than reasonable care to protect the confidentiality of the Confidential Information.
 Supplier shall solely allow its employees to use or access the Confidential Information to the extent that such employees have a need to know such Confidential Information in order to provide the Products and Services hereunder to MKS and in no event shall Supplier disclose any Confidential Information to any third party.
 Unless otherwise agreed to in a separate confidentiality Agreement executed by authorized representatives of MKS and Supplier, no commercial or technical information disclosed in any manner or at any time by Supplier to MKS shall be deemed secret or confidential and Supplier shall have no rights against MKS with respect thereto, except as may exist under any applicable patent law.
 The obligations under this Section 11 shall survive the cancellation, termination, or completion of the applicable PO.
 On request, and in any event, upon termination of this Agreement or applicable PO, Supplier will return to MKS or destroy (and certify destruction to MKS) all Confidential Information.
 The provisions of this Section 11.1 shall not apply to: (a) any information which was in the public domain at the date of the Agreement; (b) any information which comes into the public domain subsequently other than as a consequence of any breach of the Agreement or any related agreement; (c) any information which is independently developed by the Supplier without using information supplied by MKS; or (d) any disclosure required by law or a regulatory authority or otherwise by the provisions of this Agreement.

 11.2 Further, for purposes of any Services requiring access to MKS' networks, systems, databases or facilities, Supplier shall: (i) solely access such networks, systems, databases and facilities with express permission and supervision of an authorized MKS employee; (ii) comply with all MKS policies and procedures regarding information security, access control, badging requirements, health and safety; and (iii) limit such access to the minimum necessary in order to be able to provide the Services requested by MKS.
 For purposes of any remote Services provided hereunder, Supplier shall comply with the information security requirements of MKS and associated network access protocol as notified to Supplier at the time of such Services.